ariebovenberg/whenever/docs/deltas.rst

 >>> dt.add(hours=5, minutes=30)

 However, sometimes you want to operate on these durations directly.
-For example, you might want to reuse it in multiple places, add 5 hours to it, or double it, for example.
+For example, you might want to reuse a particular duration, or perform arithmetic on it.
 For this, **whenever** provides an API designed to help you avoid common pitfalls.